sous-chefs/ntp/README.md

   - String, the owner and group of the /var/lib directory files, such as /var/lib/ntp.
   - Default, platform-specific ntp:ntp or root:wheel.
 Not applicable for Windows nodes

+- `['ntp']['leapfile_managed_by_os']`
+  - Boolean.
+Defaults to false.
+This uses leapfile provided by the cookbook, when combined with leapfile you can use the leapfile provided by your OS.

 - `ntp['leapfile']`

   - String, the path to the ntp leapfile.
   - Default: `/etc/ntp.leapseconds`
   - Debian default: `/usr/share/zoneinfo/leap-seconds.list`,
   - RedHat default: `/usr/share/zoneinfo/leapseconds`

 - `ntp['package_url']`